I said, "I am going to teach you this concept called "The Deeper Why" and I think it's going to help you."

 15 She is more precious than rubies: And none of the things thou canst desire are to be compared unto her."
 (Proverbs 3:4-15)

 (We can think like an animal and only focus on the WHAT.
 We can think in our own understanding and stop at the immediate WHY.
 However, the WHY behind our personal situation is not connected to the WHY behind the Bible passage.
 There is a disconnect when the Word of God is having no effect on my life.
-If I asked you what you do as a "christian" you may say, "Love God, Love others!"
+If I asked you what you do as a "Christian" you may say, "Love God, Love others!"
 This is a Right WHAT!
-Would you have an answer if I asked you your definition for "LOVE"?)
+WHY and HOW do you love?)

 "7 But in vain do they worship me, Teaching as their doctrines the precepts of men.